deepgram/deepgram-python-sdk/README.md

 Official Python SDK for [Deepgram](https://www.deepgram.com/).
 Power your apps with world-class speech and Language AI models.

-> This SDK only supports hosted usage of api.deepgram.com.

 - [Deepgram Python SDK](#deepgram-python-sdk)
 - [Documentation](#documentation)
 - [Getting an API Key](#getting-an-api-key)